flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

     - Click on this button to start the boarding/deboarding process.
     - The process will take 5sec/1sec/0sec per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
     - The current number of passengers and weight of cargo will change accordingly.
+5. Deboard Now
+    - Click on this button to deboard all passengers and unload all cargo.
+    - The process will take 5sec/1sec/0sec per passenger depending on the [Boarding/Loading Time setting](#configure-boardingloading-time).
-5. Load Payload Values from SimBrief
+6. Load Payload Values from SimBrief
     - The values for the number of passengers, weight of cargo and ZFW can be imported from the SimBrief flight plan.
     - Make sure to have imported the flight plan on the [flyPad Dashboard page](dashboard.md).
+7. Switch Zero-Fuel-Weight and Gross Weight
+    - This will switch between ZFW/ZFWCG and GW/GWCG, the percentage for calculation is changed automatically.

 ### Configure Boarding/Loading Time
 ![flypad-ground-payload-loadingtime](../../assets/flypados3/flypad-ground-payload-loadingtime.png)